-Tuition Refund Policy: Tuition refund requests made by May 1 are eligible to receive a full refund, minus the $150 deposit.
-Refund requests made between May 2 and May 15 are eligible to receive a 50% refund of the paid tuition fee.
-Refund requests made after May 15 will not be eligible for a refund.
+Tuition Refund Policy: A full tuition refund, minus the $150 deposit, will be given if requested by May 1.
+A 50% tuition will be given if requested between May 2 and May 15.
+No refunds will be given after May 15.
 Due to the seasonal nature of summer camping, there is no refund or credit for any portion of the camping period not completed including late arrival, early departure, dismissal for cause, illness or accident, disability or withdrawal for any reason.

-Photo and Video Use Policy: Photos and videos taken during camp and at the camp reunion are the property of Camp Summergold and can be used for promotional purposes, such as but not limited to print and on-line advertising, social media, public news releases, publicity, TV, advertisement, brochures, website, email or promotional videos.
-Any photograph or video used by Camp Summergold will exclude the identification of those appearing in the picture.
+Photo and Video Use Policy: Photos and videos taken during summer camp sessions and at the camp reunion are the property of Camp Summergold and can be used for promotional purposes, such as but not limited to print and online advertising, social media, public news releases, publicity, TV, advertisement, brochures, website, email or promotional videos.
+Any photograph or video used will exclude the identification of those appearing in the picture.
 No image that places any child in a defamatory or disrespectful light will be taken or used for any purpose.
 Names and addresses of campers and staff are the confidential property of Camp Summergold.

-Weather Policy: Camp Summergold's staff uses multiple weather apps to stay current with daily temperatures and weather.
-Programming will be altered to reflect heat indexes and impending storms.
-At the first sign of inclement weather, campers will be brought indoors and into safety.
+Weather Policy: Our staff and the staff of The Leadership Center, use multiple weather apps to stay current with the weather.
+Programming will be altered to reflect heat indexes or impending storms.